Licensing options for this format begin with FME Professional Edition.

 Example values are:

-FME identifies named ranges using the format <sheetName>/<namedRangeName>, followed by the names and types of the attributes.
+FME identifies named ranges and tables using the format <sheetName>/<namedRangeName>, followed by the names and types of the attributes.

 FME currently does not support creating new Pivot tables, charts, or graphs, but can add data to them if they exist in template files or sheets.